duquanglong/cyanbird/README.md

 Cyanbird
 ========
 Cyanbird is a mythical bird in the book *Classic of Mountains and Seas*.
 It's the messenger of happiness.
-It is aslo a microframework written in Python.
+It is aslo a micro framework written in Python.

 ![Travis CI](https://travis-ci.org/zhaov/cyanbird.png?branch=master)